andrefelipe18/Yui/docs/core/Helpers/Dotenv.md

 # Dotenv Class

 `namespace: Yui\Core\Helpers`
-This class is responsible for loading the .env file using the singleton pattern.
+This class is responsible for loading the .env file using singleton pattern.

 ## Introduction
 The Dotenv class provides functionality to load and access environment variables from a .env file.
 It implements the singleton pattern to ensure that the .env file is loaded only once during the application's lifecycle.